dwwatson1/Election_Analysis/README.md

 ![Contest_List](https://github.com/dwwatson1/Election_Analysis/blob/main/Resources/Contest_List.PNG)

 Before we can call this complete, we would also need to account for duplicate ballots numbers showing up.
 For example, Ballot ID: 1322913 in cell A2 might show up 6 times in a presidential year assuming that ID votes in 3 local elections, 1 congressional election, 1 Senate election, and 1 presidential election.
-This could be very useful to determine the rare cases when voters decided to say only vote for the president instead of voting for every option on the ballot.
+This could be useful to determine, for example, how many voters only cast their ballot for the president instead of voting for every option on the ballot.

 ## Project Difficulties
 I had trouble completing git commits using GitBash.
 However, in realizing my initial error, I learned more about GitBash and command lines than I would have had I not made this error.
 My initial error was naming my election analysis project __/Election-Analysis__ rather than __/Election_Analysis__.
-This caused an error in GitBash.
-I tried to rectify the error by renaming it to __/Election_Analysis__ and merging the data from __/Election-Analysis__.
+This caused an error in GitBash because I had named my folder on my local drive Election_Analysis.
+I tried to rectify the error by renaming my GitHub respository __/Election_Analysis__ and merging the data from __/Election-Analysis__.
 I ended up going down a deeper hole that I felt might erase all my work.
 I learned a lot from this experience (thanks for the tips Zeb!) and am confident I can nail this task in future projects.